 0800 8378446 / +64 (03) 4428378

 If you are keen to sleep in a slightly more comfortable bed for the week, or are looking to explore further pre or post race, then hiring a campervan may be a good option for you!
-Our official travel partner, Pacific Attitude, have packages available so make them your first point of contact, and get your campervan booked with ease.
+More details to come soon.

 Participants from non-visa waiver countries are required to present a Letter of Invitation from IRONMAN as part of their visa application process when applying to enter New Zealand for this event.
 In order to receive a Letter of Invitation please email the below information to email@example.com

 • Date of Birth

 • Passport number, issue date and expiry date

 • Arrival and Departure details (date and times and where possible Flight numbers)

 For details on whether you require a Visa click here and for further information on visa waiver countries, the visa application process, as well as more useful information on Visas.

 To ensure you have a completely positive experience in coming to New Zealand, here is a checklist to help you understand our arrival and departure requirements.
 We also want to keep New Zealand 100% pure by protecting our natural resources, plants and animals from the introduction of pests and diseases.